 Chair Spacing Between Farmhouse Table Legs

-Here's the hard math: With a farmhouse table the top overhangs approx. 2" on each end, the apron is approx. 1.5" thick on each end, and each leg is approx. 3.5" thick.
-So if you take the table's length and subtract 14" [2" (overhand) + 1.5" (apron) + 3.5" (leg) + 3.5" (leg)+ 1.5" (apron) + 2" (overhand)] you're left with the seating space between the legs.
-A 72" farmhouse table, for example, has approx. 58" between the table legs (72" - 14").
+So, if you take the table's length and subtract 14", [2" (overhang) + 1.5" (apron) + 3.5" (leg) + 3.5" (leg)+ 1.5" (apron) + 2" (overhang)] you're left with the seating space between the legs.

-Most dining chairs are 16" - 20" wide and you'll want several inches of space between the table leg and the first chair and between each of the chairs.
+Most dining chairs are 17" - 21" wide and you'll want several inches of space between the table leg and the first chair and between each of the chairs.
 Typically, the rule of 24" to 28" per person works, but if you have abnormally wide or narrow chairs you may need to adjust accordingly.

 A 7'L Farmhouse Table with 8 Double X-Back Chairs